olleharstedt/pholyglot/README.md

     #define \u003C ?
     #define \u002F /

-Class can be struct.
+* Class can be struct.
-String can use smart strings from PHP core.
+* String can use smart strings from PHP core.
+* Array can use same array.
+* Hashtable gonna be hard.
+Must use class for that?
+* Nested assoc arrays...
+Impossible?
+* GC with Boehm, no long-running scripts?

+## Use-cases

+* Contact database and spit out JSON
+* CURL call together with database interaction
+* Some mathematical thing